IVF Math

 We talk in detail about the classification and cultivation of embryos at our seminars and webinars, you are welcome to register and join.

-B. What determines the proportion of blastocysts with a normal number of chromosomes? — The woman's age.
+What determines the proportion of blastocysts with a normal set of chromosomes? — The woman’s age.

 The higher the age of the woman is, the lower the percentage of chromosomally normal blastocysts formed from her eggs will be.

-So, the higher the age is, the more blastocysts we need to find one blastocyst with a normal number of chromosomes.
+So, the higher the age is, the more blastocysts we need to find one blastocyst with a normal set of chromosomes.

-Let’s remember that to reach a high probability of live birth, we need 2-3 blastocysts with a normal number of chromosomes, as the live birth rate per one embryo transfer of one blastocyst with a normal number of chromosomes in the O.L.G.A.
-Clinic is 49%.
+Let’s remember that to reach a high probability of live birth, we need 2-3 blastocysts with a normal set of chromosomes, as the live birth rate per one embryo transfer of one blastocyst with a normal set of chromosomes at O.L.G.A.
+Fertility is 51%.

 We come to a rare situation where if quality suffers then quantity can help.

-If, for one reason or another, in an individual woman or couple we expect to receive just a few blastocysts per one IVF cycle so the probability of finding 2-3 blastocysts with a normal number of chromosomes within one IVF cycle is low, we can calculate in advance the number of IVF cycles necessary for this woman or couple to find these 2-3 blastocysts with a normal number of chromosomes.
+If, for one reason or another, in an individual woman or couple we expect to receive just a few blastocysts per one IVF cycle so the probability of finding 2-3 chromosomally normal blastocysts within one IVF cycle is low, we can calculate in advance the number of IVF cycles necessary for this woman or couple to find these 2-3 blastocysts with a normal set of chromosomes.

 Let’s have a look at two examples: